muhlemmer/count/README.md

 Count is a request counting API, build for the Zitadel interview process.
-It provides endpoints for request counting of other services and retreiving the count metrics.
+It provides endpoints for request counting of other services and retrieving the count metrics.

 ## Features